timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_TreeView_AutoScrollToSelectedItem.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>This property is of limited use with <a href="T_Avalonia_Controls_TreeView">TreeView</a> as it will only scroll to realized items.
+This property is of limited use with <a href="T_Avalonia_Controls_TreeView">TreeView</a> as it will only scroll to realized items.
 To scroll to a non-expanded item, you need to ensure that its ancestors are expanded.

 ## See Also